QuentinRa/blog.quentinra.dev/info/php/basic/arrays.md

 Some indexes of your array might have a name, all if you want.
 Note that by default, the indexes of your array are 0,1,...
-And theses will be used not already on unnamed indexes.
+And these will be used not already on unnamed indexes.

 ```php